I Say Scotia Life Insurance, You Say Scotiabank Life Insurance

 Even if you’re a Scotiabank customer you can’t easily compare their rates.
 At the end of the day, they only offer their product and no one will ever tell you if you can do better elsewhere.

 Scotiabank does not have many options.
-Simple term coverage, no permanent insurance and critical illness coverage.
-You can do much better elsewhere.
+Simple term coverage, critical illness and mortgage life insurance.
+They have NO permanent insurance except for their guaranteed issue.
+We bet you can do much better elsewhere.

-Term Coverage ENDS Age 70 & There is NO Permanent Conversion
+Term Coverage Expires at Age 70 & There is NO Conversion Option!

 Now you are old – possibly unwell.